 2. The APSARA National Authority should determine an approach, prepare a detailed scope, and commission a 'Carrying Capacity Study' for the Angkor World Heritage Area and individual major temples, as a matter of urgency.
-The approach and scope should be informed by best practice at other World Heritage sites and the 'Risk Map' which is being developed as part of the Angkor Heritage Management Framework.
-Appropriate international donors should be approached to support this study.
+The approach and scope should be informed by best practice at other World Heritage sites and the 'Risk Map' which is being developed as part of the Angkor HMF.
+Appropriate international donors should be approached to fund this study.